charles-amyx/11ty-starter/README.md

 You can lint manually by running `npm run lint` and if errors occur you can try to fix them automatically by running `npm run format`.

-With every pull request it is checked if the code can be build without errors and afterwards `CSS` and `JavaScript` is getting linted.
+With every pull request, the code is checked to if the site can be built without errors and afterwards `CSS` and `JavaScript` is getting linted.

 Additionally each page is audited by Lighthouse which can take some time.
 You can find the performance budget for this audit in the file `./budget.json`.